bubblewaretech/card-game-rules/cuttle.md

 Card  | Ability
 ----  | -------
 Jack  | Placed on top of an opponents point card (A-10) already on the table, you take control of it.
 Queen | Played on the table, like a point card.
 With a Queen in play, none of your other cards may be the target of opposing cards that target a single card.
 (Specifically: **Jacks and twos**).
-However, this offers no protection against those like aces that target more widely, even if there is only one card the table that will be affected.
+However, this offers no protection against aces which target everything.
 Nor do Queens offer any protection against scuttle attacks.
 King  | Played on the table reduces the total amount needed to win.

 King Count  | Points to win
 ----  | -------
 One   | 14 points to win